 I’m sure you’ve heard the saying, “Pain travels through families until someone is ready to feel it.”
 Unfortunately for me, but fortunately for future generations, that someone who chose to feel the pain is me.

-The skeletons that have been released in our family are horrid, the pain excruciating, but we keep going, keep trusting that God will turn this story into something that will be useful or positive in some way.
+The skeletons that have been released in our family are horrid, the pain excruciating, but we keep going, keep trusting that God will turn this story into something that will be useful to someone’s healing, or positive in some other way.

 I’ve decided to share my story so you will know that you aren’t alone.

 Please believe me when I say that I know what keeps you awake at night and what nightmares wake you from sleep.